 According to the studies conducted with athletes, 40 cyclists consumed 1000 mg of Quercetin or a placebo per day for three consecutive weeks, during three days of hard training.
 During this training trial, the individuals cycled for about three hours at 57 percent watts max.

-The parameters that check oxidative stress, inflammation, and immune dysfunction were not that much improved as expected with the Quercetin supplementation.
+The parameters that check oxidative stress, inflammation, and immune dysfunction were not as much improved as expected with the Quercetin supplementation.
 The group that consumed supplements had a lower rate of upper respiratory tract infection in between two weeks following the hard cycling period.

 As the results were promising, another study was conducted in which 1000 mg of Quercetin was combined with 400 mg of omega-3 fatty acids, and 30 mg of ECGC (which is an antioxidant found in white and green teas).

 We all know that Quercetin supplementation increases the plasma Quercetin, but it might need help from the other supplements, that is why we added omega-3 and ECGC.
-ECGC keeps the plasma Quercetin levels elevated longer, and omega-3 are known to have an anti-inflammatory effect.
+ECGC keeps the plasma Quercetin levels elevated longer, and omega-3 is known to have an anti-inflammatory effect.

 These additional supplements resulted in some immune parameter changes.
 The Quercetin supplement significantly countered an exercise-induced increase in inflammation and oxidative stress.